Usman dan Fodio: Assassination attempt

-Yunfa at the end of his first year faced rebellion from Zamfara, Invasion by Katsina, the Sullubawa who are loyal to Katsina, and the Muslim Community who are becoming increasingly powerful and who are restive unde the moderation of the Shehu.
+Yunfa at the end of his first year faced rebellion from Zamfara, Invasion by Katsina, the Sullubawa who are loyal to Katsina, and the Muslim Community who are becoming increasingly powerful and who are restive under the moderation of the Shehu.

 The crisis precipitated as a Gobir expedition returning to Alkalawa with Muslim prisoners was made to free them as it went up past Degel where the Muslim community is concentrated.
 Yunfa though not in the command of the expedition, could not overlook the challenge.
 Yunfa's response was an attempt to kill the Sheikh.
 Yunfa's forces attacked Gimbana and Muslims were taken as prisoners.

 Exile/Emigration/Hijra

 It is at this point that Danfodio wrote the book Masa'il muhimma where he stated the Obligation of emigration on persecuted Muslims.
 With the threat of attack from Gobir, the Muslim community had to reach out of Yunfa's army.
 Though they were not prepared, they fled to Gudu, a journey of about four or five days, and a distance of about sixty miles.
 Not everybody could make the journey, the Tuareg scholar, Agali who is carrying Shehu's books on top of camels and donkeys had to return to with camels to help in evacuation.

 After they fled Degel, other Muslim communities across Hausaland began to join the migrating entourage of Danfodio.
 Muhammed Bello, went to Kebbi and other neighbouring states distributing Pamphlets calling Muslims out for the emigration (Hijrah).
 It is in this period that the book Wathiqat ahl-Sudan was circulated (a message to the people of Hausaland) containing brief instructions on what is islamically lawful and unlawful and what causes of action are compulsory for a Muslim as an individual an Muslims as a community.
 Emigrants continue to join the Shehu for months after the original hijrah, some coming with and without their families and belongings.